 High Intensity Interval Training (HIIT)

 With a curved treadmill you have the ability to adjust your pace to mimic road or running track intervals.
-Since a curved treadmill has no speed limit, it is great choice for elite level athletes where the pace required is faster than the top-speed of any commercial motorised treadmill.
+Since they have no speed limit, it is great choice for elite level athletes where the pace required is faster than the top-speed of any commercial motorised treadmill.

 A curved treadmill is the perfect solution for group training because it is easy to jump on and off and the speed of the running deck slows down immediately when the user stops running.
 This allows for fast and seamless changes to take place as users move from one exercise to another.